Remy Ma’s ‘ShETHER:’ Nicki Minaj Responds, But Not To The Person You Think

 He said, ‘nah, [and] that’s when I knew you was really a trash bop…”

+Rumor has it that the lyrically-vicious “ShETHER” is a response to several underhanded jabs Minaj has tossed at Remy, including the song “Make Love” with fellow hip-hop artist Gucci Mane, which ForTheWin says was released on Thursday, February 23.

-Remy Ma has not commented on Trey Songz or Nicki Minaj’s “ShETHER” reactions.
+Remy Ma has not yet publicly commented on either of Trey Songz or Nicki Minaj’s “ShETHER” opinions.

 [Featured Image by Kevin Winter/Getty Images & Andrew Toth/Stringer/Getty Images]